Fishing industry in Portugal: Input control

-Fishing effort is controlled by a licensing system, where acquisition, construction or modification of vessels requires prior authorization.
+Input controls restrict fishing effort, focusing on the vessels, gear, time spent at sea and locations fished.
+Vessels in Portugal are controlled by a licensing system, where acquisition, construction or modification of vessels requires prior authorization.
+Portugal operates a replacement-only policy, where vessels can only enter the fishing fleet as a replacement for another boat which leaves the fleet.
 The use of certain fishing methods is also subject to prior authorization and annual licensing.
-The objective is to allow the modernization of the fishing fleet without increased fishing effort, by authorizing the construction of new vessels only as replacement of others; improving working conditions; and promoting conservation measures by encourage the use of less predatory fishing gear.
+Each method is clearly delineated, with restrictions on when and where it can be used, and certain other requirements, like mesh size, noted.
+The objective is to allow the modernization of the fishing fleet without increased fishing effort; improve working conditions; and promote conservation measures by encouraging the use of less predatory fishing gear.

+Portugal also has strict restrictions on when certain species can be caught, and which types must be returned if caught: for example, all egg-bearing lobsters and langoustines must be immediately returned if caught without fishing gear.
+Marine Protected Areas, especially around the Azores and Madeira, have also been established.

 Output controls

-There are species subject to quotas in national waters.
+Output controls control the number, size and species caught.
+This is established through TACs, species quotas, management plans for specific species, restrictions on size of fish caught and restrictions on bycatch amounts.
+Management plans are in place for eel, sardine, tuna, ray, anchovy and dredges.
+Several species, including swordfish, ray, cod, anchovy and tuna are subject to quotas in national waters.
 Quotas can be allocated to individual vessels, as is the case for vessels operating in North Atlantic Fishery Organization (NAFO) and Norwegian fishing grounds; or to groups of vessels, as is the case for the purse seine fishery, where sardine catch limits are divided among Producer Organizations.
 Individual vessel quotas are also transferable within a shipowner's fleet to facilitate flexible management and therefore maximum utilization of these quotas.

 Inland fisheries

-In 2004, 63 t of fish were landed by inland fisheries, with a value of US$642 000.
-The main species landed were shad (Alosa sp.), lamprey (Lampetra fluviatilis) and eels, with 49%, 29% and 16% of total landings from this fishery, respectively.
-Regarding fisheries management, purse-seine nets, bottom trawl, gill nets (except when targeting lamprey) and gear that uses tidal movements are prohibited in inland waters.

-There are also limitations on fishing areas and gear characteristics (mesh and gear size, amongst others).
+In 2025, 84 t of fish were landed by inland fisheries, with a value of €1.3 million.
+The main species landed were shad (Alosa sp.), lamprey (Lampetra fluviatilis) and eels, which were roughly 77%, 9.5% and 12% of total landings from this fishery, respectively.
+Purse-seine nets, bottom trawl, gill nets (except when targeting lamprey) and gear that uses tidal movements are prohibited in inland waters.
+There are also limitations on fishing areas and gear characteristics, such as mesh and gear size.

 Recreational fishing is common and popular in inland fresh water streams, lakes, reservoirs and rivers.
-Every recreational fishing enthusiast desiring to use those kinds of national water resources for fishing, must respect rules and be aware of several limitations.
-A yearly individual fee must be paid to the state for fishing in suitable inland or oceanic waters.
+Every recreational fisher must respect the rules and be aware of several limitations on when, where and how fishing can be done.
+Furthermore, recreational fishing requires a license, for which a yearly individual fee must be paid to the state, and there are limits on how many fish can be retained and what species can be caught.